 The Magadi mine

 For many years, EDLC has been working with Maasai leaders and organizations promoting land rights claims.
 EDLC engaged a highly respected English law firm to obtain justice for the Maasai in a case regarding use of Maasai lands by the English company that owns the Magadi soda mine in Kenya.
 The Maasai believe they own the land where the mine has operated for a hundred years, and they have suffered pollution from the mine.
-The lawyers traveled to Kenya to investigate, and entered into agreements with Maasai clients for a case in England concerning pollution and trespass against the English mining company.
-A letter before action (a prerequisite to a lawsuit) has been sent to the company.
+A case in England is under consideration.

 AmaMpondo Threatened by Highway Project